Gold mine entrance. 11 February 2019. Photo: Lew Henderson.

 View from the top.
 11 February.
 2019.
 Photo: Lew Henderson.

 Detail of the old gold mine shaft and drive off Glenside Road.
 Source: Terawhiti and the Goldfields (1986) by James Brodie.

 A gold mine drive is located on the Ohariu ridgeline, which forms part of the outer town belt.
+The shaft at the entrance to the drive has been filled in.
 The land is privately owned and farmed.